FelysNeko/daybreak/README.md

 ## Usage

-There will be a CLI the generate the project skeleton for you in the future.
+There will be a CLI to generate the project skeleton for you in the future.
 For now, just refer to the [bootstrap](bootstrap) for main parser structure and [utils](utils) for sub-parsers structure.
 This project is yet to be registered to crates.io, but will be soon.

 By the way, [bootstrap](bootstrap) does not actually bootstrap itself, because the code generation is not implemented and will not be implemented.